Physical design (electronics): Clock tree synthesis

 Rigidity is the term coined in Astro to indicate the relaxation of constraints.
-Higher the rigidity tighter is the constraints.
+Higher the rigidity means tighter constraints.

 In clock tree optimization (CTO) clock can be shielded so that noise is not coupled to other signals.
 But shielding increases area by 12 to 15%.
 Since the clock signal is global in nature the same metal layer used for power routing is used for clock also.
 CTO is achieved by buffer sizing, gate sizing, buffer relocation, level adjustment and HFN synthesis.
 We try to improve setup slack in pre-placement, in placement and post placement optimization before CTS stages while neglecting hold slack.
 In post placement optimization after CTS hold slack is improved.
 As a result of CTS lot of buffers are added.
 Generally for 100k gates around 650 buffers are added.

 Routing

 There are two types of routing in the physical design process, global routing and detailed routing.
 Global routing allocates routing resources that are used for connections.
 It also does track assignment for a particular net.

 Detailed routing does the actual connections.
 Different constraints that are to be taken care during the routing are DRC, wire length, timing etc.